-8. Buildings and Vehicles
+7. Buildings & Vehicles

-1% of Salisbury Group's carbon footprint emissions are related to energy supplied (gas and electricity) from our controlled building estate.
-Scope 1 emissions relate to Salisbury Group's vehicle use and energy consumption for offices, for which we have direct control.
+The move out of Bowback House (natural gas) and the consolidation of offices has resulted Salisbury Group's carbon footprint emissions related to energy supplied (gas and electricity) falling to zero from our controlled building estate.
+Scope 1 emissions now relate to Salisbury Group's vehicle use.
 Our Scope 2 emissions comprise of emissions associated with grid electricity supplied to these buildings for which we operate.

 As and when energy supply contracts are due for renewal, our preferred consideration will be for zero carbon supplies to be purchased, to uphold our carbon neutrality.
-This may prove difficult to implement in leased office spaces, and therefore this consideration will be taken into account when the organisation makes procurement decisions in regards to working spaces.
+This may prove difficult to implement in leased office spaces and therefore this consideration will be taken into account when the organisation makes procurement decisions in regards to working spaces.

-Salisbury Holdings have been recently acquired by Atlas FM, Salisbury Group is to operate independently as previously.
+Salisbury Holdings were acquired by Atlas FM, Salisbury Group will to operate independently.
 However, one significant change is to the model of transport and office procurement, from leasehold to direct ownership.
-This is a precursor condition for Salisbury group to take direct control of sourcing of utilities to sites, and choose precisely which vehicles are used by staff, i.e. this allows the shift to electric vehicles where deemed appropriate.
+This is a precursor condition for Salisbury group to take direct control of sourcing of utilities to sites, and choose precisely which vehicles are used by staff, i.e. this allows the shift to electric vehicles were deemed appropriate.

-9. Offsetting the Balance
+8. Offsetting the Balance

 For Salisbury Group to meet our carbon neutrality commitment, any carbon emissions remaining after reduction efforts have been secured, or the purchase of renewable energy contracts, will be offset by purchasing verified carbon credits.
-Salisbury Group is focused on supporting our local community as well as our carbon reduction strategy, and so will always take a preference in purchasing from schemes which support renewable projects within the local community, when they are available.
+Salisbury Group is focused on supporting our local community as well as our carbon reduction strategy and so will always take a preference in purchasing from schemes which support renewable projects within the local community, when they are available.
 Where local schemes are not available for offsetting, Salisbury Group have a preference for the most technologically relevant offsetting schemes.